Braden-Gunther/hello-world/README.md

 I'll see when I get there
 I hope they're prepared for the prince of Bel-Air

-Well, the plane landed and when I came out
-There was a dude who looked like a cop standing there with my name out I ain't trying to get arrested yet
-I just got here
-I sprang with the quickness like lightning, disappeared

 I whistled for a cab and when it came near
 The license plate said fresh and it had dice in the mirror